-- The FRDC established the South East Fishery Industry Development Subprogram23 to change a narrow focus on R&D to underpin stock assessment to one that reflected whole- of-chain processes in the fishery, which at the time supplied 60% of fish for the domestic market. - A memorandum of understanding was signed with the Australian Tuna Boat Owners Association the first of a number of memoranda with industry entities providing for a guarantee of revenue to the FRDC for a period of up to five years, in return for delivery of a sector-specific R&D program.
+- The FRDC established the South East Fishery Industry Development Subprogram27 to change a narrow focus on R&D to underpin stock assessment to one that reflected whole- of-chain processes in the fishery, which at the time supplied 60% of fish for the domestic market. - A memorandum of understanding was signed with the Australian Tuna Boat Owners Association - the first of a number of memoranda with industry entities providing for the sector developing and maintaining a strategic plan, facilitating communication among members and contributing at least 0.25% AGVP revenue to the FRDC for a period of up to five years, in return the FRDC agreed to support development and management of research and development that addressed the industry sector's priorities.

 [The following year a similar memorandum was signed with the Tasmanian Salmonid Growers Association and in 2001-02 the FRDC continued to develop strategic alliances with industry through signing a memorandum with the Northern Prawn Fishery and Australian Prawn Farmers Association.
 From 2005 these arrangements were superseded by Industry Partnership Agreements.
-See 2005-06: Chefs and consumers engaged and Appendix B]
+See 2005-06: Chefs and consumers engaged and Appendix D: Status of Industry Partnership Agreements] The FRDC currently has 12 Industry Partnership Agreements (IPAs) covering a significant proportion of the Australian seafood industry by value28.
+The FRDC's targeted investment through these IPAs mirrors the development of new aquaculture species in Australia (eg tuna, salmon, prawns, abalone, rock lobster, pacific oysters, and barramundi).
+When the IPAs were first instigated the FRDC was guaranteeing a 4:1 return on contributions, however, due to FRDC's need to invest in public good research this return ratio was wound back to 1:0.88.
+Since 2001 voluntary industry contributions have exceeded that which can be matched by the Commonwealth Government.]